rigetti/AdmittanceModels.jl/README.md

 ![](docs/Phase.png)

-## Using with ANSYS Q3D
+## Using with ANSYS Q3D Extractor

-Plain text files containing RLGC parameters exported by ANSYS Q3D can be used to construct a `Circuit` object via `Circuit(file_path)`.
+Plain text files containing RLGC parameters exported by ANSYS® Q3D Extractor® software can be used to construct a `Circuit` object via `Circuit(file_path)`.
 Currently only capacitance matrices are supported.

+ANSYS and Q3D Extractor are registered trademarks of ANSYS, Inc. or its subsidiaries in the United States or other countries.